Mininet-Optical/mininet-optical/docs/source/tutorial.md

 	2.653865120449501e-07}}}* t3
 	{"osnr": {}}

-Hopefully we will be able to determine why there is no OSNR reported for t3.
+(Hopefully we will be able to determine why there is no OSNR reported for `t3`.)

 This concludes the exercise!!

 **Thanks for trying this out -- we look forward to your feedback.**

-##### HINTS AND ADVICE
+##### Hints and Advice

 1. Read the {doc}`api-overview`

     This provides an overview of Mininet-Optical's Python API as well as the REST control API.

-2. Pay attentiont to port numbers
+2. Pay attention to port numbers

     It's tricky (if not maddeningly so) to get this (and many SDN designs) working because you need to know the exact port numbers.
 You may wish to try things like:

--   Plotting and printing out (or drawing) the topology and port numbers
+    -   Plotting (e.g. using `plotNet()`) and printing out (or drawing) the topology and port numbers

--   *Writing a helper function* to help you determine port numbers, for example telling you what is (or should be) connected at the other side of a particular node and port number, or telling you what ROADM port should correspond to what Terminal port for a given Terminal and transceiver, or even just dumping out what each node and port number is connected to.
+    -   *Writing a helper function* to help you determine port numbers, for example telling you what is (or should be) connected at the other side of a particular node and port number, or telling you what `ROADM` port should correspond to what `Terminal` port for a given `Terminal` and transceiver, or even just dumping out what each node and port number is connected to.

--   Possibly using net.linksBetween(node1, node2), which returns all of
+    -   Possibly using `net.linksBetween(node1, node2)`, which returns all of
         the links (as link objects) between two nodes in the Mininet network.
-A link's endpoints are link.intf1 and link.intf2.
+A link's endpoints are `link.intf1` and `link.intf2`.

     -   Logging port numbers/names to make sure they are what you think they are

 3. Testing REST calls using `curl`

-REST calls can easily be executed and tested from the shell prompt using curl, but remember to enclose the URLs in quotes to avoid the shell (mis)interpreting special characters like &.
-Note that shell variables (\$url) should be enclosed in double quotes (not single quotes!) in order to be dereferenced.
+    REST calls can easily be executed and tested from the shell prompt using `curl`, but remember to enclose the URLs in quotes to avoid the shell (mis)interpreting special characters like &.
+Note that shell variables (`$url`) should be enclosed in double quotes (not single quotes!) in order to be dereferenced.

 4. Making mistakes is OK in an emulator, but be careful with hardware

     Fortunately, if you make mistakes on a software emulator it has few negative consequences, but mistakes in a hardware optical network, such as creating an amplified laser feedback loop, could potentially have disastrous consequences resulting in damaged devices at the very least!
     Ideally devices will have failsafe mechanisms but this may not be guaranteed.

     Creating packet loops in Ethernet networks doesn't usually cause fires but usually results in an unusable network.

-##### EXTRA CREDIT FOR THE INSANELY MOTIVATED
+##### Extra Credit for the Insanely Motivated

 This is almost certainly more than enough for now, but here are some (extremely optional) additional projects you could think about trying if you are excessively enthusiastic and have lots of extra time:

-1. Try passing switch=functools.partial(OVSBridge,stp=True) into the
+1. Try passing `switch=functools.partial(OVSBridge,stp=True)` into the
-    Mininet() constructor call (you will need to import functools) to turn on **spanning tree**.
+    `Mininet()` constructor call (you will need to `import functools`) to turn on **spanning tree**.
 Note that it can take a while (\~30s) for spanning tree to do its thing (specifically discover any loops and block ports that create loops) but eventually you should be able to ping everything.
 Now, try creating a full mesh/loop topology where every terminal can connect to every other terminal.
-Verify that spanning tree enables your (bridged L2 Ethernet) network to work even in the presence of loops.\
+Verify that spanning tree enables your (bridged L2 Ethernet) network to work even in the presence of loops.

     As an alternative to spanning tree, you could also use a packet SDN controller such as ONOS that supports Ethernet topologies with loops.